merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 {% include IMAGE path="/images/pangenome-graphs/Figure_3.png" width=80 %}

 In the newly added red squares we see the ANI between the genomes of the pangenome.
-Aside from the diagonal which contains a similarity of 100% due to comparing the same genomes with each other we see a second very high sqare on the top left.
+Aside from the diagonal which contains a similarity of 100% due to comparing the same genomes with each other, we see a second very high ANI square on the top left.
 The complete genome GCF_029593915 shares a very high ANI with the draft genome GCF_029532145.
 Therefore our initial step in creating a pangenome graph is to use those two genomes.

 ### Create an anvi'o pangenome graph